jayeshsojitra103/jayeshsojitra103/README.md

 - 👋 Hi, I’m @jayeshsojitra103
 - 👀 I’m interested in: Learning new technology
-- 🌱 I’m currently learning: Next JS
+- 🌱 I’m currently learning: Next JS,Docker, Cloud,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : jayesh.sojitra103@gmail.com